ExmgElements/exmg-elements-monorepo/packages/exmg-form/README.md

 CSS Variables :

 `--exmg-form-internal-height` set the height of slot container - handy when wanting to control max-height of form.
+`--exmg-form-internal-padding-right` set the padding right for the form internal element.
+`--exmg-form-actions-padding-right` set the padding right for the actions buttons.
+`--exmg-form-actions-padding-bottom` set the padding right for the actions buttons.

 ```
 <exmg-form